IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 For iOS: UID2Manager.shared.getAdvertisingToken()

-On application startup/resumption, if it returns null, it is time to generate new identity on the backend server by following the Implement Server-Side Token Generation on your backend server section above and pass it into the mobile application’s UID2Manager instance again
+On startup/resumption of the app, if it returns null, it is time to generate new identity on the backend server by following the Implement Server-Side Token Generation on your backend server section above and pass it into the mobile app’s UID2Manager instance again

 ## Enable Logging (For Android Only)

 The UID2 SDK may generate logs which could help debugging any issues during UID2 integration work.
 You can enable the logging during UID2Manager initialization:

-For Android:
+#### For Android:

 UID2Manager.init(